draconisPW/PWMAngband/docs/dungeon.rst

   * $ - "you sense an item of wondrous power!"

-The last message indicates an artifact is present and is only possible if the preserve option is disabled (if preserve is enabled, an artifact will guarantee a feeling of 5 or better).
+The last message indicates an artifact is present and is only possible if the option to lose artifacts is on (if that option is off, an artifact will guarantee a feeling of 5 or better).

 You may review your level feeling any time by using the ^F command.
 You may also consult it by checking the LF: indicator at the bottom